voucherifyio/voucherify-java-sdk/README.md

     - Removed `totalAppliedDiscountAmount` from OrderItemCalculated model
     - Model `RewardsCreateRequestBody`.attributes will now be `RewardsCreateRequestBodyAttributes` instead of `object`
     - Model `RewardsUpdateRequestBody`.attributes will now be `RewardsUpdateRequestBodyAttributes` instead of `object`
-    - Method `createReward` will return `RewardsCreateResponseBody` instead of Reward.
+    - Method `createReward` will return `RewardsCreateResponseBody` instead of Reward - the new model is compatible with `Reward` model.
-    - Method `updateReward` will return `RewardsUpdateResponseBody` instead of Reward.
+    - Method `updateReward` will return `RewardsUpdateResponseBody` instead of Reward - the new model is compatible with `Reward` model.
 - **2024-07-22** - `13.0.0`
   - Added support for POST `/v1/promotions/{campaignId}/tiers` and PUT `/v1/promotions/tiers/{promotionTierId}`
   - Added support for GET and POST `/v1/rewards`